mtholder/taxalotl/README.md

 `virtualenv` is always recommended for experimental
     Python packages.

-Depends on:
+Taxalotl depends on:
   * `requests`
   * `beautifulsoup4`
-  * some utilities that are only on a dev branch of `peyotl`
+  * some utilities that are only on the `taxalotl` branch of `peyotl`

 So, the easiest way to install right now is: